Julio Martínez Prádanos National Stadium: 2023 renovation and Sports Park

-The Estadio Nacional Sports Park was conceived under the improvements of the venue in preparations for the 2023 Pan American Games, and included the building of infraestructure for high impact sports and recreative activities, opened in 2023.
+The Estadio Nacional Sports Park was conceived under the improvements of the venue in preparations for the 2023 Pan American Games, and included the building of infrastructure for high impact sports and recreative activities, opened in 2023.

 Attendances

-The highest attendance for a match at Estadio Nacional to date is 85,268, for a Primera Division match played on December 29, 1962; Universidad de Chile defeated Universidad Catolica 4–1.
+The highest attendance for a match at Estadio Nacional to date is 85,268, for a Primera Division match played on 29 December 1962; Universidad de Chile defeated Universidad Catolica 4–1.
 In the 2016–17 season, Universidad de Chile drew an average home league attendance of 30,041 for the Apertura and 33,466 for the Clausura.

 1962 FIFA World Cup

 Estadio Nacional hosted ten games of the 1962 FIFA World Cup, including the final matches.